Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Related Work

 \section{Related Work}

-With millions or even billions of parameters, deep and wide models are prone to overfitting, and thus regularization strategies are important to improve their generalization ability.
-Among them, smoothing is a very commonly used method. \cite{szegedy2016rethinking, muller2019does} propose to use label smoothing as a regularization method that makes the clusters between categories more compact, increases the distance between classes, reduces the distance within classes, and avoids adversarial examples with over high confidence.
-Text smoothing\cite{wu2020distilling, zhu2019soft} also seems to be able to bring further improvements in tasks such as text classification and machine translation by smoothing the one-hot representation of the input text into the probability distribution representation of the dictionary.
-Our GS-InfoNCE can also be regarded as a smoothing strategy.
-The number of negative samples in a fixed-size batch is limited and discrete.
-We can make the distribution of negative samples smoother by introducing multiple random Gaussian noise vectors as an extension of the negative examples.
-From the perspective of the loss function, the denominator of GS-InfoNCE's loss introduces an additional penalty term so that the positive sample avoids overfitting to the view added to its data, which is very similar to the function of label smoothing.
-However, compared with the first two smoothing methods, GS-InfoNCE directly use the standard Gaussian distribution for sampling, saving computational costs largely.
+Deep and wide models are prone to overfitting, and thus regularization strategies are important to improve their generalization ability.
+Among them, smoothing is a very commonly used method. \cite{szegedy2016rethinking, muller2019does} propose to use label smoothing as a regularization method that makes the clusters between categories more compact and avoids adversarial examples with over high confidence.
+Text smoothing\cite{wu2022text, zhu2019soft} also seems to be able to bring further improvements in tasks such as text classification and machine translation by smoothing the one-hot representation of the input text into the probability distribution representation of the dictionary.
+Our GS-InfoNCE can also be regarded as a smoothing strategy that makes the distribution of negative samples smoother by introducing multiple random Gaussian noise vectors as an extension of the negative examples.
+Compared with label smoothing and text smoothing, GS-InfoNCE directly uses the standard Gaussian distribution for sampling, largely saving computational costs.